Hesham Abdul Wahab: Music composing

-In 2018, He founded LIVE with MUSIC, an independent music academy where he takes classes on sound production.
-Hesham arranged and mixed filmmaker Alphonse Puthren's debut composition 'Kathakal Chollidaam' which was released as a music video featuring several Malayalam film actors and their children.
+In 2018, Wahab founded LIVEwithMUSIC, an independent music academy where he takes classes on sound production.
+Hesham arranged and mixed filmmaker Alphonse Puthren's debut composition Kathakal Chollidaam which was released as a music video featuring several Malayalam film actors and their children.
 He composed the soundtrack of Vineeth Sreenivasan's film Hridayam, which consists of 15 songs.
+He has since composed music for other Malayalam films, including Madhura Manohara Moham (2023), and Sesham Mike-il Fathima (2023).